dtaipov/KeyChain/source/index.html.md

 ---|---|---
 result|`bool`|bool result.

-## Get information about the current KeyChain version
+## Current KeyChain version details

 You can request the details of the current KeyChain version you are using.